Back to list

 Social tensions, antisemitism, and violence in post-war Hungary

-In the aftermath, the People’s Court arrested 120 people; only 59 faced formal charges.
-Nine were convicted, with three sentenced to death – though these sentences were commuted to prison terms.
+The People’s Court detained 120 individuals, of whom 59 were formally charged.
+Nine were convicted, and three received death sentences, although these were later commuted to prison terms.

 A dialogue between the judge and one of the offenders